orchestracities/ngsi-timeseries-api/doc/manuals/user/troubleshooting.md

         }

 - The payload of the subscription(s) that you created.
-- The logs of the Quantumleap container.
+- The logs of the QuantumLeap container.

     The logs can be retrieved with the *[docker logs command](https://docs.docker.com/engine/reference/commandline/logs/#options)* or *[docker service logs](https://docs.docker.com/engine/reference/commandline/service_logs/)* if you deployed QL as a service on Swarm.
 In the first case, you can discover the container id with *[docker ps -a]()*.